Haveela04/Sales_Insights/README.md

 ## How to Run This Project

 * Clone the repository
-* Run Python script to clean the dataset
+* Review datasets available in the `data/` folder
-* Import cleaned data into MySQL
+* Import Excel files into MySQL
 * Execute SQL queries from the `.sql` file
 * Open the Power BI `.pbix` file
 * Refresh data and explore the dashboard

-## Future Improvements

-* Automate data refresh
-* Add forecasting and trend prediction
-* Include customer segmentation analysis
-* Enhance dashboard with drill-through pages

 ## Author